GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 az postgres server show --resource-group <resourcegroupname> --name pqsql
 ```
 6. Hit **Enter**
 The result is output to the screen in JSON format as shown in the example below.
-Make a note of the administratorLogin and fullyQualifiedDomainName.
+Make a note of the **administratorLogin** and **fullyQualifiedDomainName**.
-     > Note: Your fullyQualifiedDomainName will be pqsql<inject story-id="story://Content-Private/content/dfd/SP-OSS/postgresql/ossexperience1/story_a_postgresql" key="resourceGroupName" copy="false" />.postgres.database.azure.com
+     > Note: Your fullyQualifiedDomainName will be servername.postgres.database.azure.com
  ```
  {
-  "administratorLogin": "pgsqluser",
+  "administratorLogin": "pgsqluser", //fullyQualifiedDomainName
-  "fullyQualifiedDomainName": "pqsql123456.postgres.database.azure.com",
+  "fullyQualifiedDomainName": "pqsql123456.postgres.database.azure.com", //fullyQualifiedDomainName
   "id": "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/myresourcegroup/providers/Microsoft.DBforPostgreSQL/servers/mypgserver-20170401",
   "location": "southcentralus",
   "name": "pqsqlrg123456",